Cats

 Stray Cats

-A stray cat can be taken to a vet or the Ten Lives Cat Centre who will scan the cat for a microchip in an attempt to return the cat to its owner.
+A stray cat can be taken to a vet or the Ten Lives Cat Centre.
+They will scan the cat for a microchip in an attempt to return the cat to its owner.

 Feral Cats

-To report a feral cat on Council land please email coh@hobartcity.com.au or phone Council’s Animal Management Unit on 03 6238 2182.
+To report a feral cat on City of Hobart land please email coh@hobartcity.com.au or phone our Animal Management Unit on 03 6238 2182.